danvega/danvega-dev/newsletter/2019/08/18/coffee-and-code-04.md

 ## Previous Week

-This week I had a lot of fun writing a blog post on a free tool called The CSS Grid Generator and I am excited.
-Speaking of writing blog posts I have some very cool projects in the works that should help get my writing in front of more people which should lead to helping out a lot more people.
+This week I started a discussion on dev.to called "[What is your conference walk up song](https://dev.to/therealdanvega/what-is-your-conference-talk-walkup-song-36kb)".
+I thought it was an interesting idea and if you have a chance I would love to hear what yours would be.
+Other than that I don't have any new articles to share with you but I do have some pretty exciting news.
+I have some very cool projects in the works that should help get my writing in front of more people which should lead to helping out a lot more people.

 I told you that I got accepted to freeCodeCamp last week.
-This week I also had a really good meeting with a great person in the Vue community.
+This week I also had a really good meeting with someone who I instantly clicked with in the Vue community.
 I am going to be working on some content with him and I sent out this cryptic tweet to let everyone know what I was working on. 😉

 https://twitter.com/therealdanvega/status/1161620722445410304